SAP-archive/teched2020-DEV166/README.md

 - creating a List Report Object Page application based on Fiori elements (FE) using the new service
 - configuring and running a predefined continuous integration and delivery (CI/CD) pipeline that automatically tests, builds, and deploys your code changes to the SAP Cloud Platform

-Please note that the inclusion of a service exposed on the SAP API Business Hub originates from an S/4 HANA Cloud system.
-While large parts of the tutorial are directed to consuming the service from a real S/4 HANA Cloud system, the service will eventually not be consumed from a real system but from a local copy on SAP Cloud Platform.
-This is because within this tutorial and the SAP Cloud Platform trial account no real S/4 HANA Cloud system can be provided and configured.
+Please note that the inclusion of a service exposed on the SAP API Business Hub originates from a S/4 HANA Cloud system.
+While large parts of the tutorial are directed to consume the service from a real S/4 HANA Cloud system, the service will eventually not be consumed from a real system but from a local copy on the SAP Cloud Platform.
+This is because within this tutorial and using a SAP Cloud Platform trial account no real S/4 HANA Cloud system can be provided and configured.

 This is what the final application will look like: